High staff turnover points to a lack of good leadership!!!

 6. Meetings: Does your firm have regular staff meetings?
 Does your team meet regularly to discuss open cases, assets in transition, new prospects, and issues that need correcting?
 All effective meetings have a purpose and end in action items.
 A written agenda, note taker, and time limit are all essential.

-7. Vision: Are you sharing the firm’s vision, goals, and marketing strategies with your team?
+7. Vision: Are you sharing the firm’s vision, goals, and branding strategies with your team?
 Do your employees understand your company’s value proposition and how they can contribute to the firm’s success?
 Company meetings are very useful for the firm leader to discuss and share plans for improvement and growth.

 8. Focus: Is your firm focused on you as the founder or on your able-bodied team?
 Are clients trained to go to your team members to handle an issue rather than demanding to speak with you on service-related issues?
 If you want to increase vacation time, get out of the office now and then, and live a better life, placing the focus on your team is the way to go.